TITLE 77: PUBLIC HEALTH

 PART 845 LEAD POISONING PREVENTION CODE

-1) Children determined to be at high risk based upon a Childhood Lead Assessment shall have a blood lead measurement.
+1) Children determined to be at high risk based upon the Childhood Lead Risk Questionnaire shall receive a blood lead test.

-c) Physicians and health care providers may assess children 7 years of age and older in accordance with the Childhood Lead Risk Assessment Questionnaire provided by the Department.
+c) Physicians and health care providers should evaluate children 7 years of age and older, and pregnant persons, in accordance with the Childhood Lead Risk Questionnaire and Prenatal-risk Evaluation of Lead Exposure provided by the Department.

-d) Each day care center, day care home, preschool, nursery school, kindergarten, or other child-care facility, licensed or approved by the State, including programs operated by a public school district, shall include a requirement that each parent or legal guardian of a child between the ages of 6 months through 6 years provide a statement from a physician or health care provider that the child has been screened or assessed for lead poisoning.
-This statement shall be provided prior to admission and subsequently in conjunction with physical examinations required by 77 Ill.
+d) Each day care center, day care home, preschool, nursery school, kindergarten, or other child care facility, licensed or approved by the State, including programs operated by a public school district, shall include a requirement that each parent or legal guardian of a child between one and 7 years of age provide a statement from a physician or health care provider that the child has been screened for risk of lead poisoning, or tested, or both.
+This statement shall be provided prior to admission and subsequently in conjunction with physical examinations required by both the Healthy Kids Program and 77 Ill.
 Adm.
-Code 665.140 of the Department's rules titled Child Health Examination Code.
-(Section 7.1 of the Act)
+Code 665.140 of the Department's rules titled Child and Student Health Examination and Immunization Code.
+(Section 7.1 of the Act) Day care centers and day care homes licensed by the Department of Children and Family Services must also be in compliance with the drinking water standards found in 89 Ill.
+Adm.
+Code 406.8, 407.370 and 408.30.